Frequently Asked Questions

 Several amenities that include a gym membership, singing bowls and therapeutic art

-Annual Alumni party on the beach
+Annual Alumni pot-luck party at a beach house

 How long do residents stay at Right Path House?